KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 2. ESLint issues:
    - node_helper.js: Line 13, Column 1034: 't' is defined but never used. (rule: no-unused-vars)
    - node_helper.js: Line 13, Column 2943: This generator function does not have 'yield'. (rule: require-yield)
+   - package.json: Line 5, Column 3: Package top-level property "main" is not ordered in the npm standard way.
+Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
+   - package.json: Line 6, Column 3: Package top-level property "repository" is not ordered in the npm standard way.
+Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
+   - package.json: Line 10, Column 3: Package top-level property "keywords" is not ordered in the npm standard way.
+Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
+   - package.json: Line 15, Column 3: Package top-level property "author" is not ordered in the npm standard way.
+Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
+   - package.json: Line 17, Column 3: Package top-level property "bugs" is not ordered in the npm standard way.
+Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
+   - package.json: Line 20, Column 3: Package top-level property "homepage" is not ordered in the npm standard way.
+Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
+   - package.json: Line 21, Column 3: Package top-level property "dependencies" is not ordered in the npm standard way.
+Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
+   - package.json: Line 25, Column 3: Package top-level property "scripts" is not ordered in the npm standard way.
+Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)

 ### [MMM-Bose-Soundtouch by spoturdeal](https://github.com/spoturdeal/MMM-Bose-Soundtouch)